-Following on from the conclusion of the successful FIFA Women’s World Cup™ 2027 Oceania Qualifiers in April, two OFC women’s national teams are back in action against non-Oceania opposition during the upcoming June international window.
+Following on from the conclusion of the successful FIFA Women’s World Cup™ 2027 Oceania Qualifiers in April, three OFC women’s national teams are back in action against non-Oceania opposition during the upcoming June international window.

 Read on below for all the info and fixture details.